SPIN • Micro-Mobility

 design solution

-Leave the responsibility of battery swapping to SPIN’s trained professionals
+Leave the responsibility of battery swapping to the trained professionals and let the riders just focus on riding.

 Deters theft